-• The Wausau Surgery Center reserves about two hours for surgery.
+• The Wausau Surgery Center reserved about two to three hours for surgery.
 Some of this time is taken by the operating room staff to prepare for the surgery.

-Do I Need to Be Put to Sleep for this Surgery?
+Do I Need to be Put to Sleep for This Surgery?

 • You may have a general anesthetic, which most people call "being put to sleep."
-Some patients prefer to have a spinal anesthetic, which numbs the legs only and does not require you to be asleep.
+Your doctor may suggest a spinal anesthetic, which numbs the legs only and does not require you to be asleep.
 The choice is between you, your surgeon, and the anesthesiologist.